OCA/manufacture/mrp_subcontracting_partner_management/readme/DESCRIPTION.rst

-The goal of this module is to simplify the management of the partner properties used in MRP Subcontracting.
+The goal of this module is to make a partner ready for subcontracting flow (as per mrp_subcontracting_purchase features) and simplify their subcontracting management.

-It adds a new checkbox "Subcontractor" which when enabled creates the following entities:
+It adds a new checkbox "Subcontractor" in partner, which when enabled creates the following entities:

 * A child location in the "Subcontracting" location
-* A Stock Operation Type of type 'receipt' for this location
-* A new 'Buy' stock rule
+* A new 'Buy' stock rule for "Dropship Subcontractor on Order" route
-* A new 'Resupply Subcontractor on Order' rule
+* A new 'Pull from' stock rule for "Dropship Subcontractor on Order" route